About testicular torsion

 Diagnosis and treatment

-To diagnose testicular torsion, we carry out an exploratory procedure.
-We usually do this while you are under general anaesthetic (asleep).
+If they suspect you have testicular torsion, we will carry out an exploratory procedure.
+We do this while you are under general anaesthetic (asleep).
 During this procedure, we make a small incision (cut) to explore the inside of the scrotum (the skin that surrounds the testicles).

-Surgical exploration is currently the most accurate way of diagnosing testicular torsion.
+Surgical exploration is the only treatment for testicular torsion.

 During the procedure